HectorCastelli/website/src/content/blog/devops-is-dead.md

 Despite this being true, the economic incentives are too tempting.
 While the results of extreme centralization and standardization are often of lower quality, the cost involved is much lower.
 And due to the risky nature of software, for some companies the cost reduction justifies the drop in quality.

-# So, what is the right choice?
+## So, what is the right choice?

 Platform teams are now being hailed as the best solution by folks who failed to acknowledge the problem.
 There is no right choice.
 At least not without considering the multiple facets of your situation.
-However, because I want this article to be more than just a rant, I propose we evaluate the options along the following axis:
+However, because I want this article to be more than just a rant, I propose we evaluate the options along the following axes:

-## Team size
+### Team size

 Smaller teams are likely to outperform their larger counterparts when switching between approaches.

 Larger teams may be able to support a split into two small teams: one to tend to the application and one to build or maintain a platform.

-## Domain complexity
+### Domain complexity

 Simpler domains favour DevOps to unlock innovation, while more complex domains may benefit from offloading cognitive load to a platform team.

-## Expertise
+### Expertise

 Teams with narrow knowledge struggle when switching approaches.
 Teams with wide knowledge succeed in either environment.

 Teams that work as platform teams tend to specialize, narrowing their knowledge.

-## Criticality
+### Criticality

 Highly critical applications are always problematic.